Query-Efficient Zeroth-Order Algorithms for Nonconvex Constrained Optimization: Preliminaries

-The Moreau envelope $\Phi_{1/2L}(x)$ with parameter $\frac{1}{2L}$ and $\nabla \Phi_{1/2L}(x)$ are both well-defined because $\Phi (u)+L\|u-x\|^2$ is strongly convex in $u$ given $x$.
+Under Assumption \ref{assump:smoothness}, the Moreau envelope $\Phi_{1/2L}(x)$ with parameter $\lambda=\frac{1}{2L}$ and $\nabla \Phi_{1/2L}(x)$ are both well-defined because $\Phi (u)+L\|u-x\|^2$ is strongly convex in $u$ given $x$.
 Furthermore, $\Phi_{1/2L}(x)$ is differentiable and smooth in $x$.
 A point $x\in \mathbb{R}^{d_x}$ is a stationary point of $\Phi$ if $\|\nabla \Phi_{1/2L}(x)\| =0$.
 This stationarity measure is also widely used in nonconvex-concave settings \citep{mahdavinia2022tight, davis2019stochastic}.
-As shown in \cite{lin2020gradient}, the computational overhead of transferring this notion to the one measured by $\|\mathfrak{g}(x,y)\|$ is negligible compared to the overall query complexity.
-Therefore, we define our stationarity measure as follows.
+As shown in \cite{lin2020gradient}, the computational overhead of transferring this notion to the one measured by $\|\mathfrak{g}(x,y)\|$ is negligible relative to the overall query complexity.
+With this minor distinction, we define our stationarity notion as follows.